 DRM.
 Gamers claim to "boycott" games... yet they play the games anyway, just without paying for them.
 Despite this they are surprised that people still are claiming piracy is a problem and that DRM is needed.
 Note that it is the experience of book publisher TorBooks that not using DRM causes "no discernible increase in piracy".
 Also, certain types of DRM, like the kind Sony used to use on its music CDs, have given some people security concerns over things like phoning home and hidden software.

-A common stereotype of the modern day, younger generations (and has been more or less ever since the point where technological progress made life different between one generation and the next).
+A common stereotype of the modern day, younger generations (and has been more or less ever since the point where technological progress made life different between one generation and the next, ie as long as there has been civilization).
 This also includes parents.

 If you moderate a forum, you'll know a lot of people who complain that you were being disproportionate to punishing them... despite clear proof they were breaking the policy.